Skip to content

 Grade: A

-In Central Valley Post Acute, 10.41% Percentage of Residents
+In Central Valley Post Acute, 23.95% of Residents

-This tells you the percent of patients that maintained mobility over time.
-Retaining mobility is usually a great sign for residents' well-being.
+This indicates the percentage of residents who remained mobile levels over time.
+Preserving mobility is usually a great sign for residents' well-being.

 Hospitalizations